c3d/build/README.md

 * Built-in help (`make help`)
 * Pure `make`, allowing you to use standard `Makefile` syntax and features
 * Supports parallel builds
-* Supports separate libraries with accelerated build
+* Supports separate libraries, to accelerate builds (libraries are only built the first time, unless you request a "deep" build)

 ## Using build